intagaming/hxann.com/src/pages/blog/posts/distributed-realtime-server.md

 > But, what if we want to send a message to a specific client only?

 Ah.
-Two options, you can either send the messages to a primary message channel that only the recipient subscribes to, or you can encrypt it in a way that only the recipient can decrypt.
+Two options, you can either send the messages to a private message channel that only the recipient subscribes to, or you can encrypt it in a way that only the recipient can decrypt.